leahvelleman/fasola.ly/README.md

 Harp of Ages, etc:

-Seven-syllable note entry *looks* a lot like Lilypond's default note names.
+Seven-syllable note entry *looks* a lot like Lilypond's default note
+names: you enter notes as `do`, `re`, `mi` and so on.
 But there is an important difference.
 In Lilypond's default behavior, "do" is always C. But for shape-note singers, the position of "do" (or "fa") depends on the key signature: it is the tonic in a major key, or the third degree in a minor key.
 This plugin uses the syllables the way shape-note singers